igorski/fogpad/README.md

 Apart from requiring _CMake_ and a C(++) compiler such as _Clang_ or _MSVC_, the only other dependency is the [VST SDK from Steinberg](https://www.steinberg.net/en/company/developers.html) (the projects latest update requires SDK version 3.7.11).

-#### The easy way : installing a plugin-local version of the Steinberg SDK
+#### Setting up the easy way : installing a local version of the Steinberg SDK

 You can instantly retrieve and build the SDK using the following commands.